kingdave4/My-Portfolio/content/Blog/portfoliodeploymentblog.md

 My goal was simple: create a robust, scalable, and automated solution to host my personal portfolio and blog.
 I wanted a setup that would not only display my work and professional information, but also reflect my proficiency in cloud engineering and DevOps.

-By combining **Hugo** for site generation, **Terraform** for infrastructure automation, **Azure Static Web Apps** for hosting, and **GitHub Actions** for CI/CD—including deployments for both the static site and an **Azure Function** I achieved a seamless, cloud-native solution that aligns with modern DevOps practices.
+By combining **Hugo** for site generation, **Terraform** for infrastructure automation, **Azure Static Web Apps** for hosting, and **GitHub Actions** for CI/CD including deployments for both the static site and an **Azure Function** I achieved a seamless, cloud-native solution that aligns with modern DevOps practices.

 ---

 ## Why This Project?

 * **Showcasing My Skills:** From Infrastructure as Code (IaC) using Terraform to automated deployments via GitHub Actions, this project reflects my technical abilities and learning journey.
-* **A Central Hub:** This site is now my digital resume—hosting my blogs, projects, and even a downloadable version of my resume in a dedicated section.
+* **A Central Hub:** This site is now my digital resume hosting my blogs, projects, and even a downloadable version of my resume in a dedicated section.
 * **Smooth Career Transition:** As I pivot from IT Support to Cloud Engineering, this project has provided essential hands-on experience with cloud platforms, observability, and CI/CD.

 ---